 - Child Life & Family Education

 Whether your child will have outpatient surgery or needs to be admitted for a hospital stay, we're dedicated to making sure kids and families are comfortable.
 Parents can stay with their children before surgery in surgery preparation rooms.
 A spacious recovery area allows children to recover from surgery in a peaceful environment.
-Children who require acute care before or after surgery are monitored in one of three critical care units: the Neonatal Intensive Care Unit (NICU), the Pediatric Intensive Care Unit (PICU) or the Cardiac Intensive Care Unit (CICU).
+Children who require acute care before or after surgery are monitored in one of the critical care units: the Neonatal Intensive Care Unit (NICU) or the Pediatric Intensive Care Unit (PICU).

 Kids who stay overnight have large, private rooms that feature sleeping accommodations for parents, a flat-panel TV/computer, and private bathrooms with showers.
 Kids can order meals through room service.
 Play areas for patients and siblings are easily accessible on most floors.
 Additionally, the main playroom, Teen Room, Family Learning Center, and chapel are located on the ground floor.
 Families that require extended stays close to the hospital have access to a new, 22-room Ronald McDonald House nearby.